Last Updated on

 We had 30 people, two telescopes and we ended up standing around fairly bored for three hours, in the very cold dark desert evening.
 Plus our guide did not have good English OR Spanish (at least not for astrology), but we have heard several people raving about their stargazing tours, so check TripAdvisor first.
 Either way, the night sky here is breathtaking, packed with more stars than we had ever seen.

 PRICE: Stargazing tours are around CLP15,000 ($30) and include a hot drink or wine and some snacks.

 Other activities in the ‘adventure capital’

+A lot of people want to go on a horseback riding tour when they visit the Atacama Desert, but make sure to choose a provider with good reviews.
 These go to several places around San Pedro including Moon Valley and Death Valley.
 La Herradura is supposed to be the best provider of horseback tours.

 One of the most popular hikes is the all-day Moon Valley and Death Valley hike from San Pedro, but there are also guided hikes to places that can only be reached by foot or bike and aren’t part of any of the tours.

 Guided cycling tours range from 2hours to all-day trips, even all the way to El Tatio Geyser!